theupdateframework/specification/tuf-spec.md

       software that is older than that which the client previously knew to be available.

-      + **Slow retrieval attacks.**  An attacker cannot prevent clients from being aware of interference with receiving updates by responding to client requests so slowly that automated updates never complete.

       + **Vulnerability to key compromises.** An attacker, who is able to compromise a single key or less than a given threshold of keys, cannot compromise clients.
 This includes compromising a single online key (such